deanturpin/meta/README.md

 It's tempting to just delete your accounts in a fit of pique, but there is an argument to keeping your username to avoid impersonation.
 Download your data as a first step, and if you decide to delete your account at least you have all your photos.
 (They will be inaccessible after deletion but will they really be removed by Meta?
 Maybe not, we cannot know.)

-The Facebook download took about 6 hours to prepare and was approximately 5GB for 10+ years of posts, so make sure you're not leaving it to the last minute.
+The Facebook download took about 6 hours to prepare and the zip file was approximately 5GB for 10+ years of posts, so make sure you're not leaving it to the last minute.
 Additionally, you might find you use your Facebook login for other services -- like Spotify -- so hopefully you will sort that before you disable.
-(But obviously not the end of the world if you have to repeat the process.)
+(But obviously it's not the end of the world if you have to repeat the process.)

 ### Facebook